jingjielim/tic-tac-toe-client/README.md

 # Tic Tac Toe

-An implementation of a the age old game of Tic Tac Toe.
+An implementation of the age old game of Tic Tac Toe.

 ### Technologies